Americans have not seen the evidence the Obama administration describes

 Kerry says the amount of information that’s been declassified is “unprecedented.”

 That information boils down to summaries of what the evidence is.

 Physical, “concrete” evidence shows where the rockets came from, when they were fired, and that not one landed in regime-controlled territory, Kerry said.

-"Satellite detections corroborate that attacks from a regime-controlled area struck neighborhoods where the chemical attacks reportedly occurred. ...
-The lack of flight activity or missile launches also leads us to conclude that the regime used rockets in the attack."
+“Satellite detections corroborate that attacks from a regime-controlled area struck neighborhoods where the chemical attacks reportedly occurred,” a declassified White House report says. “… The lack of flight activity or missile launches also leads us to conclude that the regime used rockets in the attack.”

-The White House released a map along with the report.
+The White House released a map, but no satellite images.

 U.S.: Opposition doesn’t have ‘the capacity’

-"We are certain that none of the opposition has the weapons or capacity to effect a strike of this scale, particularly from the heart of regime territory," Kerry told lawmakers Tuesday.
+“We are certain that none of the opposition has the weapons or capacity to effect a strike of this scale, particularly from the heart of regime territory,” Kerry told lawmakers.

 The White House report points to Syria’s known stockpiles of chemical agents.
 And it says the United States assesses “with high confidence that the Syrian regime has used chemical weapons on a small scale against the opposition multiple times in the last year, including in the Damascus suburbs.
 This assessment is based on multiple streams of information including reporting of Syrian officials planning and executing chemical weapons attacks and laboratory analysis of physiological samples obtained from a number of individuals, which revealed exposure to sarin.

 “We assess that the opposition has not used chemical weapons.”